Flutterwave/Flutterwave-WooCommerce/readme.txt

 == Frequently Asked Questions ==

+= What Do I Need To Use The Plugin =

+1. You need to open an account on [Flutterwave](https://dashboard.flutterwave.com)

 = Does this version support woocommerce blocks =

 As a matter of fact. this version does.